Chaim Herzog: Commemoration

+A major thoroughfare in Jerusalem, Shderot Hanassi Hashishi (Sixth President Boulevard) is named for him.

 Personal life

 Death

-Herzog died on 17 April 1997 in Tel Aviv, from heart failure caused by pneumonia at the age of 78.
+Herzog died on 17 April 1997 in Tel Aviv, from heart failure caused by pneumonia, at the age of 78.
 He is buried on Mount Herzl in Jerusalem.

 Family

 Herzog's father was Yitzhak HaLevi Herzog, chief rabbi of Ireland and later Israel.
 His brother Yaakov Herzog served as Israel's ambassador to Canada and later as Director General of the Prime Minister's Office.
 His brother-in-law was diplomat Abba Eban, their wives being sisters.
 He had four children, including Isaac Herzog, a politician who was the chairman of the Israeli Labor Party and chairman of the Jewish Agency and is now President of Israel, the first son of a president to serve as such.